 taken minor wounds.
 There had been nine warriors.
 The sorceress had killed two

 of them.
-The 16 year old girl, who is now shaking and sobbing uncontrollably,
+The 16 year old girl is now shaking and sobbing uncontrollably.

-He had killed five warriors, and the shaman.
+He had killed two warriors, and the shaman.

 When they get back to his people he receives immense kudos